Brassica oleracea: History

-Through artificial selection for various phenotype traits, the emergence of variations of the plant with drastic differences in appearance occurred over centuries.
+Through artificial selection for various phenotypic traits, the emergence of variations of the plant with drastic differences in appearance occurred over centuries.
 Preference for leaves, terminal buds, lateral buds, stems, and inflorescences resulted in selection of varieties of wild cabbage into the many forms known today.
 The wild plant (and its ancestors) originated in the eastern Mediterranean region of Europe.
 Estimated from Sanskrit writings 4,000 years ago, as well as Greek writings from the sixth century BC, plant cultivation may have occurred.

 Impact of preference

 The preference for eating the leaves led to the selection of plants with larger leaves being harvested and their seeds planted for the next growth.
 Around the fifth century BC, the formation of what is now known as kale had developed.
 Preference led to further artificial selection of kale plants with more tightly bunched leaves or terminal buds.
 Around the first century AD, the phenotype variation of B. oleracea known as cabbage emerged.
 Phenotype selection preferences in Germany resulted in a new variation from the kale cultivar.
 By selecting for wider stems, the variant plant known as kohlrabi emerged around the first century AD.

 European preference emerged for eating immature buds, selecting for inflorescence.
-Early records in 15th century AD, indicate that early cauliflower and broccoli heading types were found throughout southern Italy and Sicily, although these types may not have been resolved into distinct cultivars until about 100 years later.
+Early records in the 15th century AD indicate that early cauliflower and broccoli heading types were found throughout southern Italy and Sicily, although these types may not have been resolved into distinct cultivars until about 100 years later.
 Further selection in Belgium in lateral bud led to Brussels sprouts in the 18th century.